katanaml/llm-ollama-invoice-cpu/README.md

 pip install -r requirements.txt`
 ```

+Install Ollama and pull LLM model specified in config.yml

 2. Copy text PDF files to the `data` folder.
 3. Run the script, to convert text to vector embeddings and save in Chroma vector storage: